nomelif/Audionodes/README.md

 PS> cmake --build . --target blender --config Release
 ```

-`Audionodes.zip` should appear at the repository root, which can then be installed into Blender.
+`Audionodes.zip` should appear at the repository root and can then be installed into Blender.

 ## How does one use this sorcery?!